About the programme

 • Computational power access

-• Subject to availability and third-party terms, get access to computational power provided by the Programme Industry Partners: up to $100k for one year or up to $25k for two years in AWS credits; up to $2,000 for two years (Start Tier) or up to $100,000 for two years (Scale Tier) in Google Cloud credits; up to $200,000 in Graphcore IPU cloud credits; up to $5,000 credits MongoDB credits; up to $1000 Miro Credits.
+• Subject to availability and third-party terms, access to computational power provided by the Technology Partners: up to $25k for two years in AWS credits and one year of AWS business support (up to $10,000); up to $2,000 USD in Google Cloud credits, valid for two years (Start Tier) or $100,000 USD in Google Cloud credits for one year, with 20% off for the second year (Scale Tier); free six months use of YellowDog platform; up to $5,000 credits MongoDB credits; up to $1000 Miro Credits.

 • Workshops and masterclasses

-• Take part in sessions covering a diverse range of topics, including end-to-end digitalisation journey, data readiness and maturity, regulatory data compliance, product development and investment readiness.
+• Group sessions covering diverse topics, including data readiness and maturity, regulatory compliance, investment readiness and ethical best practices.

 • What are the key dates for this programme?